 The initial trigger was a conversation with GPT

-When I was struggling with the growth of my YouTube channel, I asked him if there was any other way to generate revenue, and he suggested selling sound materials on POND5 .
+During a period when I was struggling to grow my YouTube channel, I consulted with someone about whether there were any other ways to generate revenue, and they suggested selling sound assets on POND5 .

 To be honest, that's what I thought at first